Author: Mariyah Mitchell

 Rehabilitation Roadmap: Understanding Physical Therapy

-PT Hazlet NJ is an integral part of recovery from many injuries and conditions.
+PT is an integral part of recovery from many injuries and conditions.
 Some people use physical therapists to manage long-term pain and discomfort, and others use them for injury prevention and to help maintain optimal functional mobility.

 Physical Therapy